Spuyten Duyvil station: Fires and vandalism

 Through the 1950s and the 1960s, the New York Central Railroad depot at Spuyten Duvyil was subject to frequent vandalism.
 Throughout this time period, multiple stations were also subjected to fires, including Marble Hill (1951 and 1960) and Mount Saint Vincent stations (1957).
 The railroad let the station depots at Spuyten Duyvil be subject to damage, with the windows on the wooden structure boarded up and broken.
 The depot was always locked and only staff was an employee to sell monthly commutation tickets.
 There were complaints about the stairways being closed, requiring people to cross the tracks.
 Vandalism was also common, along with common crimes such as burglary.
 Someone stole the oil heater from the depot in 1956.
 The southbound depot caught fire in 1956 as well.

 The railroad tried to sell the northbound depot in 1957 for uses other than a railroad station, but no one took advantage.

-On July 29, 1957, the station caught fire at 7:20 am.
+On July 29, 1957, the station caught fire at 7:20 a.m.
 The New York Central suspended service along the Hudson Division.
-The fire was under control by 8:44 am, but the railroad congestion took a while to be handled.
+The fire was under control by 8:44 a.m., but the railroad congestion took a while to be handled.
 More than 5,000 people were delayed from work to the damage.
 The damage to the station included the station depot, parts of the platform and parts of the stairway.
 The repairs were finished in August 1957.
 Locals wanted some changes in how buildings are maintained after the fire in July 1957, noting that the railroad did not even patrol the area to keep people from destroying the depot.
 In December 1957, the railroad razed the northbound depot, with all operations shifted to the southbound depot, rebuilt from the 1956 fire.